ChuweiLinRice/INDE577/README.md

 ---
 ## Repository Description
 This repository contains a README file, and two folders named as supervised learning and unsupervised learning.
 Each folder has different sub-folders, in which algorithms learnt in the course and corresponding dataset used will be presented.
+Detail of the folder paths are shown below.
+- **Supervised Learning**:
+    - Model Building and Error Analysis
+    - Linear Regression
+    - Logistic Regression
+    - Neural Nets
+    - K-Nearest Neighbors
+    - Decision Tree
+    - Ensemble Learning

+- **Unsupervised Learning**:
+    - K-Means Clustering
+    - Principle Component Analysis